Mozart and the Whale: Production

 The screenplay was written by Ron Bass, who also wrote Rain Man (1988), a film about an individual with autism.
-Bass is said to have been inspired by a 1995 article in the Los Angeles Times.
+The script was based on the real-life story of Jerry and Mary Newport.

 Distribution

 The film struggled to find a theatrical distributor in the United States.
 The studio tried to distribute it in the United States in April 2004, but it did not go farther than a month in Spokane, Washington, where the film was made.
-The film is available on DVD in a number of countries and became available in the United States in that form on December 12, 2006.
+The film is available on DVD in a number of countries.
+The film became available on DVD in the United States in late 2006.